Sara Jacobs: 2020

 During her political campaigns, Jacobs has received significant funding from her grandfather.
 According to OpenSecrets, Jacobs was the 5th most self-funded candidate in the 2020 United States elections.
 She financed $6,921,255 to her campaign, constituting 90.32% of total campaign contributions.

 2022

-Following redistricting from the 2020 US Census, Jacobs is running in California's 51st congressional district.
+Following redistricting from the 2020 United States census, Jacobs ran in California's 51st congressional district.
+She defeated Republican Stan Caplan in the general election with around 62% of the vote.

 Tenure

 In 2022, Jacobs authored legislation to regulate the collection of personal reproductive health data, as in period-tracking apps.
 Mazie Hirono and Ron Wyden introduced a version in the U.S. Senate.

 Along with 16 other members of Congress, Jacobs was arrested at a demonstration in support of abortion rights outside the United States Supreme Court Building on July 19, 2022.

+In 2022, Jacobs introduced a bill to rename the Andrew Jackson Post Office in Rolando after her predecessor Susan A. Davis.
+Signed into law on December 27, 2022, a ceremony to install a new plaque with Davis' name was held on July 7, 2023.
+The Andrew Jackson signage remains on the front of the building.